aftabh4004/dockerprojectIIEC-RISE/README.md

 # Docker and JDBC

 This is my project for Docker training, it will do Database Connectivity to Java.
-This can be used for educational purpose because usually new guys to Java find difficult to do Java database connectivity.
+This can be used for educational purpose because usually, new guys to Java find difficult to do Java database connectivity.

-I used Docker Compose to launch two container one for database and other for devlopment of java code
+I used Docker Compose to launch two containers one for database and other for the development of java code

-## Environment used for devlopment of project
+## Environment used for development of the project
-1. OS : Ubuntu 18.04.4 LTS
+1. OS: Ubuntu 18.04.4 LTS
 2. Docker : Docker version 19.03.8, build afacb8b7f0
 3. Docker Compose : docker-compose version 1.23.1, build b02f1306